BIRD ID APPS, ADVICE, & RECORDING EQUIPMENT

-If you're new to earbirding, the best thing that you can do for yourself is to listen closely to the birds you hear at home and on walks and start trying to mentally describe their songs with words.
+If you're new to earbirding, one of the best thing that you can do for yourself is to listen closely to the birds you hear at home and on walks and start trying to mentally describe their songs with words.
 This will give you some scaffolding for trying to ID and remember them, and will help when you pick your habitat choice on this website to find out what matches.
 Here are some descriptive words used in my attempts to tell you what a bird song sounds like:

 squeaky, rising/falling/same pitch, bubbly, buzzy, scolding, whistle, melodic, trill, repeated phrase, fluting, warbly, beeping, rasping, and ratchety.